Soccer Laws of the Game

 Uniform Requirements/Jersey Numbers

-• All Players (except the goalie) must have a PERMANENT # on the back of their shirt/jersey.
-Players without #s will not be allowed to play!
+• All Players (except the goalie) must have a PERMANENT # on the back of their shirt/jersey in order to play.
 Failure to do so will result in a forfeit match.
 The goalie must be listed as 0 on the team roster.

 • Every player must wear their own unique number that matches the number they have in the system.
 If their number doesn't match, they must update their number with the referee prior to playing.
 If a referee cards a player, and the name doesn't match the number, whoever is associated with the number in the referee system will get the card and must face the card suspension.
 The league will not be moving, updating or changing cards if players are wearing different numbers from what's in the system.
 Guest players MUST HAVE their own number, and cannot wear another player's jersey!